ntu-aiot/ObfNet-showcase/README.md

 ### Obfuscation Results of ObfNet on FSDD

 In the FSDD dataset, there are 2000 audio samples (wav files).
-As for the data pre-processing, We firstly use Mel-Frequency Cepstrum Coefficient (MFCC) to convert the wav files to 2-D images with the size 20*45.
+As for the data processing, we firstly use Mel-Frequency Cepstrum Coefficient (MFCC) to convert the wav files to 2-D images with the size 20*45.
 We suppose that the inference model at the coordinator takes the MFCC representations (images) as the input.
 ObfNet is then used to obfuscate the original MFCC representations (images).
 We split the data as 90% train-10% test.
 We tried two different structures of ObfNet when using two distinct inference models:

 1. The structures of ObfNets:
 i.
 ObfNet_conv: it includes two convolutional layers, one maxpooling layer and one dense layer with ReLu activation.